 The field device communication and coordination [between transit payment machines and back-end systems] embodies our approach to the Internet of Things within the transit industry, providing our customers an invaluable real-time view into the state of their transit system.Darren Dickson, president, Genfare

 Ask what's happening right now.
 Every day, millions of devices—and all of their associated data—are added to the mix.
-If you're not controlling that data and making it work for you and your customers, you're missing millions of opportunities.
+If you're not putting the Industrial IoT (IIoT) to work for you and your customers, you're missing millions of opportunities.

 Energy and utilities